 How can a loving God have wrath?
 In order to answer that question, it is crucial to know what the wrath was toward.
 God’s wrath was never against people, but against sin.
 And He poured that wrath out onto His Son, Jesus and now, it is no longer in effect for those who are in Christ.
 (Is.
 53:6) The zeal of the Lord refers to His jealousy and passion for you, to be close to you.
 His jealousy and zeal refer to the kind of love that wars are fought over.
 His zeal is to win your love, to be close to you and to keep you under His protection- and He’s willing to battle for that!
 And for the span of time between sin’s entry into the world and the birth of Jesus Christ, the Messiah, God was faithful to send word to His people that He was on His way!

-Take a look at just a few of the promises God spoke about the miracle of what He had planned to bring you and I close to Him once again:
+Take a look at just a few of the promises driven by the zeal of the Lord, outlining the miracle of what He had planned to bring you and I close to Him once again:

 Isaiah 11: “And there shall come forth a shoot from the stump of Jesse, and a Branch shall grow out of his roots.
 The Spirit of the Lord shall rest upon him, the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge and of the fear of the Lord….In that day there shall be a Root of Jesse, who shall stand as a banner to the peoples.
 For him shall the nations seek.
 And his rest shall be glorious…”